dpsitcouncil/site/src/events/dips-code-jam.md

 dates: 4th November, 2022
 times: TBD
 venue: TBD
-description: This is the time to let your coding skills shine!
-Apply your coding skills to crack problems using your logical thinking and problem solving skills.
+description: Let your coding skills shine in this offline event!
+Use logic and problem solving to defeat other contestants in this competitive programming event.
 rules: >-
     ### **Rules**

     1. Contestants will be required to solve questions and provide code that can be verified.

     2. The time limit for solving the questions is 3 hours.
 At the end of the 3rd hour, the winners will be adjudicated on the basis of the number of completed questions and completeness/efficiency of the given solutions.

     3. The completeness of the code will be determined by the number of test cases each solution can pass.

     4. If two contestants were to score equal points, time will be used to determine as tiebreaker.

     5. This is an **individual** event.
 No teams allowed.

     ### Scoring

     1. Each challenge has a pre-determined score.

     2. A participant’s score depends on the number of test cases their code submission successfully passes.
     3. If a participant submits more than one solution per challenge, then the participant’s score will reflect the highest score achieved.
     4. Participants are ranked by score.
 If two or more participants achieve the same score, then the tie is broken by the total time taken to submit the last solution.
 organizers:
     - name: Sumukh Prasad
       desc: Event Head
       phone: +91 94830 23392
       img: /_media/code-jam-bg-image-1-.png
 embed_link: https://forms.gle/xGvu8tR65Df7tWuD9
 ---